reidrac/msx-pixel-tools/README.md

 Converts a RGB PNG image to MSX Screen 2 16x16 pixels sprite data.

 RGB(28, 28, 28) is used for transparent and any other colour will be expanded to its own sprite.
-See the example: it has two frames with two colors and the end result is 4 frames (2 for each color).
+See the example: it has two frames with two colours and the end result is 4 frames (2 for each colour).

 ## png2tiles